Get insider access

 88 ms

 The EPOS GTW 270 Hybrid have decent non-Bluetooth wireless latency.
-These headphones come with a USB-C dongle that uses aptX-LL codec.
+These headphones come with a USB-C dongle that uses the aptX-LL codec.
 This codec ensures somewhat low latency.
 It falls just outside of good limits, but it won't be too noticeable.
-If you're concerned about it, the Sony PULSE Explore Truly Wireless have less latency with their dongle.
+If you're concerned about it, the Sony PULSE Explore Truly Wireless and ASUS ROG Cetra True Wireless SpeedNova both have lower latency with their dongles.
 Also, unfortunately, there have been user reports that firmware update 9.2.4 has caused issues with dongle connectivity.
 While we didn't encounter these issues, if you have, please let us know in the discussions, and we'll update our review.

 0